-The financial report of Vectus Biosystems Limited (the Group) for the year ended 30 June 2021 was authorised for issue in accordance with a resolution of the Directors on 31 August 2021.
+The financial report of Vectus Biosystems Limited (the Group) for the year ended 30 June 2023 was authorised for issue in accordance with a resolution of the Directors on 30 August 2023.
+The directors have the power to amend and reissue the financial statements.